MitiHere/web-simplefile/README.md

 ## Todo

+- Fix issue on the validation of the token.

 - link to a MAPI to protect the upload behind a logged page
 - create a random uid for the current file, and you can only download it if you have the uuid for this file
 - create a timer for how long the file is accessible